 Anxiety, depression, PTSD

-Psychological disconnection from that part of the body (especially for C-
+Psychological disconnection from that part of the body (especially for C-section and hysterectomy scars)

 Are there emotional & psychological responses to scar tissue?

 Some scars will more likely illicit an emotional response, such as a scar resulting from unexpected surgeries, major accident or injury.
-These emotional burdens may lift very quickly when the scar tissue is re-
+These emotional burdens may lift very quickly when the scar tissue is re-integrated into the body.

 What are the benefits of MSTR®?